0x416c616e/0x416c616e.github.io/_posts/2019-01-19-day-21-python-sql-and-ssg.md

 ## Other random learning

 Learned more about Docker, AWS EC2, JavaScript (just review because I haven't done JS stuff in a while), PHP, Kotlin replacing Java for Android development, code smells, refactoring, Python pass-by-object-reference, PyPy, clean code, python unit testing, code katas, etc. I am doing a lot of in-depth learning for Python, git, SQL, and JSON.
 But I also do a lot of cursory research, where I only find out really basic stuff about a wide range of topics.
 Some of them are topics I learn a whole lot more about later.
 Some are topics I will only know on a surface level.
 But I try to keep up with many different programming-related topics.
 I try to avoid technological tunnel vision.

+## Modules in SSG

+I now created a module subdirectory in the SSG repository and it has blank module files for the following planned modules:

+- Articles
+- Settings
+- Projects
+- Initial setup
+- Site regeneration

+Even though I haven't added anything to them yet, it's good to make blank files to show what I want to add later.